namankk/YoutubeFlutterModule/README.md

 # test_youtube_flutter

-A Demo flutter module project.
+Add To App flutter module project.

 ## Getting Started
 Please checkout the YoutubeInFlutterRepo first then checkout this repo we are using this flutter module as flutter add to app in android project